manusa/helm-java/README.md

 # Helm Client for Java

+This is a Helm client for Java.
-Run Helm commands from Java with this library.

-Doesn't need a Helm installation.
+Run Helm commands directly from Java with this library without the need for a Helm CLI.

+It allows you to execute Helm commands directly from Java without requiring a separate Helm installation.
-However, it still uses the native Helm libraries.
+Despite this, it still leverages the native Helm libraries, which are written in Go, to function.
-Native Helm behavior is expected for any of the exposed commands.
+As a result, you can expect the same behavior as you would get from using Helm directly.

 ## Getting started